boyreau/c_devops/README.md

 Feel free to add templates for other languages.

+You should edit the action found in .gitea/workflows/coverage.yaml and configure it to build, test and get coverage about your code.
+The JSON-formatted coverage stats should be put in /mnt/coverage on the action volume.

 Here is the JSON format expected by the ELK stats :

 ```